frendsick/torth/docs/intrinsics.md

 ## STORE

+Store a value to a memory location pointer by a [PTR](types.md#ptr---pointer).
 STORE-intrinsics pop two values from the stack.
 The second item of the stack is stored to the memory address pointed by the first.

-STORE-intrinsics require two items on the stack:

-- Top element should be of type [PTR](types.md#ptr---pointer)
+- The top element should be of type [PTR](types.md#ptr---pointer)
-- The type of the second element should match with the used STORE-intrinsic
+- The second element is stored to the address pointed by the pointer
-  - For example, to store an integer use STORE_INT intrinsic

-Different STORE-intrinsics:

-- STORE_BOOL
-- STORE_CHAR
+### STORE Variants

+There are four different STORE intrinsic variants:

-- STORE_INT
+- STORE_BYTE (8-bit)
-- STORE_PTR
+- STORE_WORD (16-bit)
-- STORE_STR
+- STORE_DWORD (32-bit)
-- STORE_UINT8
+- STORE_QWORD (64-bit)

+For example, to store [INT](types.md#int-uint8---integer) (64-bit) to a memory location you should use the STORE_QWORD intrinsic.
+Also, it is preferred to use the _type.store_ functions from the [std-library](../lib/std.torth) which also check if the value in the stack which is to be stored is of the correct [type](types.md).
+There is a typed store function for every [builtin type](types.md), for example `int.store`.

 ## SWAP